Corps Regulatory Permits & Section 408 Permissions

 Requesting Corps Permits and/or Permissions

-In order to facilitate the synchronization of the New Orleans District Regulatory and 408 Missions, applicants can provide one submittal to initiate the process for projects that may need a Regulatory permit and/or a Section 408 permission.
-To do this, you will need to submit a Corps permit application (Eng 4345) for projects located outside of the coastal zone OR a joint permit application (JPA) with the Louisiana Department of Natural Resources (LDNR) for projects located within the coastal zone.
+To facilitate the synchronization of the New Orleans District Regulatory and 408 Missions, applicants can provide one submittal to initiate the process for projects that may need a Regulatory permit and/or a Section 408 permission.
+To do this, you will submit a Department of Army (DA) approved permit application to the Corps.

 Click here to go to the Corps Website for the standard Corps Eng 4345 form (The "Application Form" and "Application Form Instructions" are located under the "Obtain a Permit" section).